• Skip to primary navigation

 Bronze Age barrows

 There are nine prehistoric round barrows, or tumuli, on the Warren.
 There are records that, in the early nineteenth century, amateur archaeologists unearthed Bronze Age cremation urns on one of the barrows.
 The barrows are listed as Ancient Monuments and under the protection of English Heritage.
 Excavation of the barrows is now not allowed and the growth of trees and shrubs on the barrows is controlled to prevent damage by their roots.
-Many of the barrows, such as the largest barrow with the memorial seat at it’s centre, have required regular work during the past twenty years to remedy surface erosion caused by public access.

 Windmill